 Days 2 – 4: Peninsula Valdes

 Amid the seemingly barren shrub-steppe a myriad of bird species can be found such as the endemic Carbonated Sierra-Finch and Patagonian Canastero.
-Others include Burrowing Parakeet, Chiguango Thrush, Elegant-crested Tinamou, Blue-and-yellow Tanager, Southern Martin and various earthcreepers, monjitas and more.
+Others include Burrowing Parakeet, Chiguango Thrush, Elegant-crested Tinamou, Blue-and-yellow Tanager, Southern Martin and various earthcreepers, monjitas, cachalotes and more.

 Southern Elephant Seals lounge on the beaches around the peninsula, while camel-like guanacos, over-friendly armadillos, and the rabbit-like Patagonian mara inhabit the uplands.
 This is just the beginning of the wildlife spectacle yet to come.
-Nights in Puerto Madryn.
+Two nights in Puerto Piramides, one night in Puerto Madryn.

 Days 5 – 6: Ushuaia